-The Direct Debit option is not available to borrowers who have a combination of Plan 1, Plan 2 and/or Plan 4 loans in repayment status.
-Because the repayment of multi plan loans is a combined deduction from the borrowers income then deductions cannot be stopped if one of the loans is not within 23 months of being repaid in full.
-Therefore the Direct Debit option for the loan that is due to be repaid within 23 months may result in the borrower paying by

-Direct debit to SLC and via PAYE/SA, and therefore paying more each month than they would otherwise repay.
+The Direct Debit option is not available to borrowers who have a combination of Plan 1 and Plan 2 loans in repayment status.
+Because the repayment of dual plan loans is a combined deduction from the borrowers income then deductions cannot be stopped if 1 of the loans is not within 23 months of being repaid in full.
+Therefore the Direct Debit option for the loan that is due to be repaid within 23 months may result in the borrower paying by Direct debit to SLC and via PAYE/SA, and therefore paying more each month than they would otherwise repay.

-Note, as PGL is repaid concurrently with any existing Plan 1, Plan 2 and/or Plan 4 loans, a borrower with a PGL and either Plan 1, Plan 2 or Plan 4 loan will be eligible for the Direct Debit scheme for either their PGL or other student loan when appropriate.
+Note, as PGL is repaid concurrently with any existing Plan 1 or Plan 2 loans, a borrower with a PGL and either Plan 1 or Plan 2 loan will be eligible for the Direct Debit scheme for either their PGL or other student loan when appropriate.